 DO: BRING A RAINCOAT

 90% of the rain in Seattle falls lightly- like mist.
 A good raincoat will keep you dry and free to navigate the market.

 DON’T: BRING A PURSE

 Seattle has a fairly low crime rate, but purse snatching does happen.
 Days at the market can be long, and with a purse on one arm and a shopping bag in the other, it’s hard to have hands free to have the full experience.

 DO: BRING A BACKPACK (With an empty cloth shopping bag inside)

-I always recommend a backpack for a day at Pike Place.
+I always recommend a backpack for a day at Pike Place Market.
 You can browse hands-free and store your purchases in a safe spot.
-Vendors and shops around Pike Place aren’t generous with bags, due to Seattle’s laws limiting plastic bags, so having your own stowed in your backpack can be really helpful if you plan to do much shopping.
+Vendors and shops around Pike Place aren’t generous with bags (Seattle has strict laws limiting plastic bags) so having your own stowed in your backpack can be really helpful if you plan to do much shopping.

 DON’T: RENT A CAR